 Through this workshop, students engage in a variety of painting techniques including glazing and scumbling.
 Using this quick-drying media, students create small works on paper as they explore color, composition and paint application unique to acrylics.

 This workshop offers an overview of traditional watercolor materials and medium.
 Examining its history and how watercolor is used in contemporary art today, students complete painting projects.

-Students come face-to-face with the revolutionary concepts of poster design as well as its history and real-life production techniques.
-They learn about Photoshop for image manipulation and InDesign for page layout and typography.
+Students come face-to-face with the revolutionary concepts of poster design, as well as its history and real-life production techniques.
+Participants learn Photoshop image manipulation techniques, as well as methods for using InDesign for page layout and typography.

 Participants will explore processes and techniques for quality character design including character turnarounds and basic maquette construction.

 SS’s writing workshop allows students to explore some of the biggest trends in writing today.
 From traditional storytelling to digital storytelling, from tech journalism to transmedia stories, participants will explore the best ways to tell a story in the 21st century.